survivejs/website-v3/pages/blog/235-state-ref-interview.md

 ## Who should I interview next?

-I recommend an interview with `Tao Xin`, the creator of [VanJS](https://vanjs.org/about).
+I recommend an interview with Tao Xin, the creator of [VanJS](https://vanjs.org/about).
 While I don't know him personally, I've always admired his passion for developing VanJS with good intentions and ideas.
 I believe he is a great developer who can inspire many people.

 ## Any last remarks?